-1 T

 Natural materials and colors which

-blend with the vegetative cover of the
+blend with the vegetative cover of the 1

 site shall be used, or if the structure is

 located in an existing cluster of

 buildings, colors and materials shall

 repeat or harmonize with those in the

-cluster
+1

-Large agricultural structures
+cluster Large agricultural structures "

+NIA

-The visual impact of large agricultural N/A
+The visual impact of large agricultural NIA

-structures shall be minimized by 1417
+structures shall be minimized by

 locating the structure within or near an

 existing group of buildings

-The visual impact of large agricultural N/A
+The visual impact of large agricultural NIA

 structures shall be minimized by using

 materials and colors which blend with

 the building cluster or the natural

 vegetative cover of the site (except for

-greenhouses).

-The visual impact of large agricultural N/A

-structures shall be minimized by using 1415.7
+structures shall be minimized by using

-landscaping to screen or soften the
+landscaping to screen or soften the 1

 appearance of the structure

-Restoration
+Restoration - - -

-Feasible elimination or mitigation of N/A
+Feasible elimination or mitiaation of N/A

-unsightly, visually disruptive or N/A
+unsightly, visually disruptive or 1

-degrading elements such as junk
+degrading elements such as junk 1

 heaps, unnatural obstructions, grading

-scars, or structures incompatible with
+scars. or structures incompatible with

 the area shall be included in site

-development

 The requirement for restoration of NIA

 visually blighted areas shall be in

 scale with the size of the proposed

 project

-Signs
+Signs NII A

-Materials, scale, location and NIA
+Materials. scale, location and NIA

-orientationof signs shall harmonize
+orientation of signs shall harmonize

-with surrounding elements

-Directly lighted, brightly colored, NIA
+Directly lighted, brightly colored.
+NIA

+1375

-rotating, reflective, blinking, flashing or 141/4
+rotating, reflective, blinking, flashing or I

-moving signs are prohibited

 Illumination of signs shall be permitted NIA

-only for state and county directional IVIA
+only for state and county directional

 and informational signs, except in

-designated commercial and visitor
+designated commercial and visitor ļ

-sewing zone districts
+serving zone districts B3/A

-In the Highway 1 viewshed. except NIA
+In the Highway 1 viewshed, except N/A

+within the Dayenport commercial area

 within the Davenport commercial area,

+only CALTRANS standard signs and }

 only CALTRANS standard signs and

-public parks, or parking lot
+only CALTRANS standard signs and public parks, or parking lot

-identification signs, shall be permitted
+only CALTRANS standard signs and public parks, or parking lot identification sians. shall be permitted

-to be visible from the highway.
-These
+only CALTRANS standard signs and public parks, or parking lot identification sians. shall be permitted to be visible from the highway These

-signs shall be of natural unobtrusive

-materials and colors

-+ +
+only CALTRANS standard signs and public parks, or parking lot identification sians. shall be permitted

-Beach Viewsheds Blufftop development and landscaping (e.g., decks, patios, structures, trees, shrubs, etc.) in rural areas shall be set back from the bluff edge a sufficient distance to be out of sight from the shoreline, or if infeasible, not visually intrusive N/A No new permanent structures on open beaches shall be allowed, except where permitted pursuant to Chapter 16.10 (Geologic Hazards) or Chapter 16.20 (Grading Regulations) N/A The design of permitted structures shall minimize visual intrusion, and shall incorporate materials and finishes which harmonize with the character of the area.
-Natural materials are preferred -
+Beach Viewsheds Blufftop development and landscaping (e.g., decks, patios, structures, trees, shrubs, etc.) in rural areas shall be set back from the bluff edge a sufficient distance to be out of sight from the shoreline, or if infeasible, not visually NIA intrusive No new permanent structures on open beaches shall be allowed. except where permitted pursuant to Chapter 16 10 (Geologic Hazards) or Chapter 16.20 (Grading Regulations) N/A The design of permitted structures shall minimize visual intrusion. and shall incorporate materials and finishes which harmonize with the character of the area.
+Natural materials are preferred ~